-At the central depot, during transportation and at study site, the drug should be stored at $-20 \pm 5$ °C in the dark place with temperature monitoring.
+At the central depot, during transportation and at study site, the drug should be stored at -20 ± 5 °C in a dark place with temperature monitoring.

-At home, it is allowed for study subjects to store the drug at +2 °C to 8 °C (in the refrigerator).
+At home, it is allowed for study participants to store the drug at +2 °C to 8 °C (in the refrigerator).

-Temporary storage of the drug at room temperature up to 25 °C for not more than three days is allowed.
+Temporary storage of the drug at room temperature up to 25 °C for not more than 3 days is allowed